Blues Scale Calculator

 Explore Different Tonics

-Experiment with various tonic notes to understand how the blues scale pattern remains consistent across different keys, making it easier to transpose.
+Experiment with various tonic notes using the dropdown to understand how the blues scale pattern remains consistent across all 12 keys, making transposition effortless.

 Focus on the 'Blue Note'